kaosat-dev/Blenvy/docs/avian/readme.md

 There are three different ways to add primitive colliders to the objects, in order of increasing complexity.

-### Quick and Dirty
+### Direct

-Select the cube and search in the components for `colliderconstructor`.
+Select the cube we just created and search in the components for `colliderconstructor`.
 Select `avian3d::collision::collider::constructor::ColliderConstructor` and add it.
 By default, the collider will be of the variant `Sphere`.
 Change it to `Cuboid`.
 Since the standard cube in Blender is of size 2 m, set the `x_length`, `y_length`, and `z_length` all to `2.0`:
 <details>